cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/data-quality/practical.md

 Let's start by importing the necessary libraries.
 We'll use:
 - pandas and numpy for data manipulation
-- matplotlib and seaborn for visualization
+- matplotlib and seaborn for visualisation
 - scikit-learn for preprocessing and feature selection

 ```python